What is Happening in Vail Valley Fall 2022

 Overworked and Under Threat: Preserving the Colorado River

-The Colorado River is a workhorse – sustaining life as we know it for more than 40 million people in 7 Western states and two countries; providing water to irrigate crops, sustaining communities with drinking water, and supporting incredible recreational opportunities and diverse wildlife.
-All in all, it provides an economic benefit of $1.4 trillion – including a $26 billion recreation economy and hundreds of thousands of jobs.
+The Colorado River is a workhorse—it sustains life as we know it for more than 40 million people in seven Western states and two countries, provides water to irrigate crops, sustains communities with drinking water, and supports incredible recreational opportunities and diverse wildlife.
+It provides an economic benefit of $1.4 trillion, including a $26 billion recreation economy and hundreds of thousands of jobs.
 However, we should all understand that it is impossible to ignore the state of the Colorado River.

-From our local papers to the New York Times, headlines of dropping reservoir levels, low flows, and increased demand are abundant.
-This complex system established with the Colorado River Compact of 1922 – and over-allocated at its inception – is strained.
+From our local papers to the New York Times, headlines about dropping reservoir levels, low flows, and increased demand are abundant.
+This complex system, established with the Colorado River Compact of 1922 and over-allocated at its inception, is strained.

 Colorado River